skliffmueller/act-rtmp-encoder/README.md

 ## Documents

 [Technology Overview](/docs/TECH.md)

 [Story behind this project](/docs/STORY.md)

 ## ffmpeg vcpkg patch

+The issue is discussed in [this ticket](https://trac.ffmpeg.org/ticket/6471), along with the solution in the comments.
+Below is an implementation of that solution.

-This is required, as there is a bug with the socket hanging up on the rtmp connection.
+This is required, as there is a bug with the socket hanging up on the rtmps connection.
+More specifically the TLS socket layer hangs.

 In your vcpkg install directory create the following file `<vcpkg_install_dir>/ports/ffmpeg/nonblock-tls.patch`

 In that file place this text, it is a raw diff patch, that will be applied on installation of ffmpeg.
 ```